zevaverbach/spending_summary/spending_summary.md

 Among the categories there are "Transfer", "Credit Card", and "Deposit": These aren't going to be useful in gleaning spending activity, so we'll refactor our `get_some_transactions` function to
-1. skip transactions with those categories
+1. skip transactions with those categories.
 2. skip accounts with a subtype of "savings" or "cd".

 Let's also

-3. make sure to get all available transactions by using pagination
+3. make sure to get all available transactions by using pagination.
 4. just return transactions.